MarcusHoltz/marcusholtz.github.io/_posts/2024-03-19-fedora-repository-local-mirror-over-LAN.md

 pin: false
 image:
   path: /assets/img/header/header--linux--fedora-local-repo-over-network.jpg
-  alt: Local mirror of Fedora repos on LAN to save bandwith
+  alt: Local mirror of Fedora repos on LAN to save bandwidth
 ---

-# Use a cached dnf mirror of Fedora repositories and update systems over the local network to save bandwith
+# Use a cached dnf mirror of Fedora repositories and update systems over the local network to save bandwidth

->  Limited bandwith, no internet access, just trying to be green?
+>  Limited bandwidth, no internet access, just trying to be green?
 Cache your files!
 {: .prompt-tip }